Legana/AMP_pub/03_feature_selection.md

 ## Correlated Predictors

-Although a small number show these predictors are correlated there are none with near-perfect correlation (max cor \< 0.9).
+Although a small number show these predictors are correlated there are none with near-perfect correlation (max cor &lt; 0.9).
 We therefore did not remove any features on the basis of correlation since this is unlikely to negatively affect model performance.